-The Vernier Mini GC is designed for use in an educational or research laboratory.
+The Vernier Mini GC Plus is designed for use in an educational laboratory.
 Ambient temperature range for safe operation is 5°C to 40°C, and safe range of ambient relative humidity of 0 to 95%.
-The Mini GC should not be immersed or sprayed with liquids.
-Power for the chromatograph is supplied by an external power supply.
-The Mini GC has a back-lit liquid-crystal display that advises the user as to its current status.
+The Mini GC Plus should not be immersed or sprayed with liquids.
+Power for the instrument is supplied by an external power supply.
+The Mini GC Plus has a back-lit liquid-crystal display that advises the user of current status.